overview

 History

-Up until 2014, the island was inaccessible to the families of those buried there and access still remains limited.
-In many cases, families are only now learning that a relative was buried on the island.
-The Hart Island Project and its AIDS initiative is working to identify those buried on the island, assisting families in finding unmarked burial locations, advocating for access as an open public cemetery, and disseminating the history of the island.
-In 2021, control of Hart Island was transferred from the city’s Department of Correction to the Parks Department due, in part, to the Hart Island Project’s advocacy.
+Up until 2014, Hart Island was inaccessible to the families of anyone buried there, and access still remains limited.
+In many cases, as of 2026, families are only now learning that a relative was buried on the island.
+The Hart Island Project and its AIDS initiative are working to identify the deceased, assist families in finding burial locations, advocate for access to the island as an open public cemetery, share the island’s history, and end mass burials.
+In 2021, control of Hart Island was transferred from the Department of Correction to the Department of Parks and Recreation due, in part, to the Hart Island Project’s advocacy.
+It is now open to the public once a month for tours led by park rangers.
+There are still no grave markers with names, or commemoration of any kind of the island’s AIDS history.

-In 2016, New York State designated the entire island as eligible for listing on the State and National Registers of Historic Places; no mention of its significant association with the AIDS epidemic is made in the resource evaluation.
+The entire island was deemed eligible for listing on the New York State and National Registers of Historic Places in 2016, although no mention of its significant association with the AIDS epidemic was made in the resource evaluation.
+In November 2025, the New York City Council passed legislation requiring relevant city agencies to conduct a study on the capacity for future burials on Hart Island, due by June 2027.

 Entry by Ken Lustbader, project director (January 2023).